getredash/website/website/_kb/user-guide/querying/query-parameters.md

 **Can I reuse the same parameter multiple times in a single query?**

 Sure!
 Just use the same identifier in the curly brackets.
-Example:
+In this example:

 {% raw %}
 ```sql